hypermania/OWL-prediction/README.md

 # OWL-prediction
-Predicts OWL games with a Bayesian model
+This program is used to predict Overwatch League games with a Bayesian model.
+Details of the model is written in writeup/writeup.pdf.